tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Oracle SQLPlus

-SQL*Plus (commonly known as sqlplus) is an Oracle database client that can run SQL and PL/SQL commands and display their results.
-SQL*Plus is the default, the simplest and the most basic Oracle utility, with a basic command-line interface, commonly used by users, administrators, and programmers.
+SQL\*Plus (commonly known as sqlplus) is an Oracle database client that can run SQL and PL/SQL commands and display their results.
+SQL\*Plus is the default, the simplest and the most basic Oracle utility, with a basic command-line interface, commonly used by users, administrators, and programmers.
+The SQL\*Plus plugin allows uDeploy to execute SQL scripts during a deployment.

 ---